trothr/chicory/README.md

 ## Scripts

 Historically, the only script was the `setup` script which might accompany any single package.
 The script runs stand-alone without particular dependencies beyond the environment found on most Unix systems.
-Similarly, individual makefile wrappers for Chicory packages have no particular dependencies or infrastructure requirements.
+Similarly, individual makefile wrappers for Chicory packages have no special requirements or infrastructure dependencies.

+Chicory's main goal is to require as little infrastructure as possible.
+For years, Chicory was used with only the master prefix and a `setup` script.

 One goal of this project is to deliver a set of scripts which facilitate simplified operation with Chicory: build, search, install, etc.